idemery/Smartint/README.md

 When a user opens the entity record and clicks on "Dropbox" for the first time, Smartint.html retrieves the token from the settings entity and creates a root folder for the entity in Smartint folder, then creates a child folder with the record id.
 This folder with any contents is what you see in elFinder.

+## Want to contribute?

+Contributions are welcomed, fork the solution, add your magic, and create a pull request!
+We need to support the new API version of Dropbox.